Tuesday 9 November 2021

 – and thus exhibit economies of scale, when the demands on the broader region are left off the balance sheet.

 Nonsense!
 So long as the city pays for the water being piped in or the food being brought in then there is no externality.
-Even if the Emperor is extracting resources pitilessly, he may be providing protection from more evil form of tyranny or banditry.
+Even if the Emperor is extracting resources pitilessly, he may be providing protection from a more evil form of tyranny or banditry.

 The dendritic quality of urban growth goes some way to explaining how this could happen.